No, I don't think anybody died or I'd see Geraldo on Fox and I don't see Geraldo so I don't think anybody died.

 For most of his presidency, Obama's personal popularity has outpaced his job approval rating.

-The public's attitudes generally been akin to, well, he may not be doing a great job, but I still like the guy.
+The public's attitude's generally been akin to, well, he may not be doing a great job, but I still like the guy.

-People say I don't like the direction the country's going.
+People say, I don't like the direction the country's going, and I don't like his policies.

 But boy, is the guy doing a great job.

-How can the world can this be?
+How in the world can this be?

 And of course, there's a racial component to it.